tech2hard/AIToDoWeb/React/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npx serve -s build`
+Run this after running 'npm run build' this will serve the website in a http://localhost:3000.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**